 “I’m confident that you’ll all be clamoring for a third season once you’ve finished watching this one,” he said.
 “Please look forward to it.”

 Re:Zero Season 3 confirmed?
 While not an official announcement, the producer is definitely teasing the fans.
 Let’s just hope that also means the producer is already working on the pre-production phase for the third season.

 Re:Zero Season 3 release date prediction: Is 2024 or 2025 possible?

 As of the last update, White Fox, Kadokawa, or any company related to the production of the anime has not officially confirmed the Re:Zero Season 3 release date.
-Nor has the production of a third season been announced.
+However, the production of a third season was announced on March 25, 2023.

 Once the news is officially confirmed, this article will be updated with the relevant information.

-In the meantime, it’s possible to speculate about when, or if, the Re:Zero Season 3 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Re:Zero Season 3 premiere date will occur in the future.

 Notably, Re:Zero Episode 50 did not make an announcement.
 Similar to how the first season ended on a happy note rather than the “Who’s Rem?” cliffhanger, the second season’s finale cut out foreshadowing of Arc 5 (see the comparison section below for more details).

 The critical issue is that anime productions are scheduled years in advance and studios will be booked up solid for years.
 Sometimes sequel seasons are planned out ahead if the source material is popular enough, but in the case of the Re:Zero anime series the second season was greenlit for pre-production back in 2017 but actual animation production didn’t actually start until years later.